r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 If you were a hero who had surpassed the bounds of humanity, I would be convinced!
 If you were a demon king who ate humans, I could accept it!

 **G：???:**
-But you're nothing more than a common, ordinary {(M) man /(F) woman}!
+But you're nothing more than a common, ordinary [♂ man /♀ woman]!
 And even then, you still destroyed everything!

 **G：???:**
 I was only able to endure the humiliation of running away so that I would be able to kill you!